ashawkat/mix-match-bundle-for-woocommerce/readme.txt

 = What happens if I deactivate the plugin? =

 Bundles created with the plugin will no longer display, but your products remain unaffected.
 Bundle-related data is safely stored and restored if you reactivate.

+= Can I control the order products appear on the frontend? =

+Yes!
+NEW FEATURE: We've added an intuitive drag-and-drop interface.
+After selecting products, they appear in a "Selected Products" section where you can drag them up or down to reorder.
+Products will display on the frontend in exactly the order you set.
+This is perfect for featuring bestsellers first or arranging products strategically!

 = Can I limit product quantities? =